Jothimani: 2019 Election to the Parliament

 Jothimani attained the Indian National Congress' candidature for the Indian general election, 2019 from Karur constituency of the Lok Sabha.
 In what was seen as a major upset by many media outlets and political analyst, Jothimani went on to defeat veteran All India Anna Dravida Munnetra Kazhagam leader, M. Thambidurai who had previously served as Deputy Speaker of the Lok Sabha Speaker and in the Union Cabinet.

+2024 Election to the Parliament

+She was re-elected from Karur Lok Sabha constituency however her vote share and margin of winning both decreased subsequently from 2019.

+She became very active in the protest against Government of India during Lok Sabha proceedings.
+During the 2026 Budget Session of the Lok Sabha, Jothimani was the key protestors among the female Opposition members like Varsha Gaikwad, Pratibha Dhanorkar, R. Sudha, etc who protested during proceedings in the House, in which members entered the vale displaying placards and surrounded the Prime Minister’s seat, leading to an adjournment of proceedings.